 How do you measure your recruiting success?
 We have prepared an ultimate list of recruiting metrics to be checked regularly.
-All metrics formulas can be found in the table.
-Download your copy to calculate the effectiveness of your recruiting processes.
+All metrics formulas can be found in the spreadsheet that you can download here.
+Get your copy to calculate the effectiveness of your recruiting processes.

 Source of hire